yaobinwen/study-ansible/README.md

 This document has my study notes of Ansible and also serves as a quick guide for me to recall how to use Ansible for various purposes.
 The original README is [here](./README.rst).

+In order to help understand the code, I added comments or debugging log messages which all have the tag `[ywen]`.

+I created a branch `ywen/v2.9.12` to study the code of the version `2.9.12`.
+As of 2021-12-14, I haven't studied the code of any other versions.

 ## 2. Develop and Debug Ansible

 The latest version (i.e., the `devel` version) of the developer guide is here: [Developer Guide](https://docs.ansible.com/ansible/devel/dev_guide/index.html).
 Note that Ansible may re-organize their documentation site so the links may become inaccessible.
 Should this happen, search the key word "Ansible Developer Guide".